Asia shares alarmed by U.S. inflation scare, count on calm Fed

 Yields on 10-year Treasuries steadied at 1.68%, having climbed 7 basis points overnight in the biggest daily rise in two months.
 The yield curve also steepened markedly to reflect the risk of rising inflation.

-In cryptocurrencies , Bitcoin steadied after sliding more than 10% when Elon Musk tweeted that Tesla Inc (TSLA.O) has suspended the use of bitcoin to purchase its vehicles. read more
+In cryptocurrencies, Bitcoin steadied after sliding more than 10% when Elon Musk tweeted that Tesla Inc has suspended the use of bitcoin to purchase its vehicles.

 Brent was off 68 cents at $68.64 a barrel, while U.S. crude lost 68 cents to $65.40.